lfr/lfr.github.io/fun/_posts/2021-3-4-the-objects-you-know-and-love.md

 ![splash](/assets/2021/objects.png)

-This journey beings in a surprisingly familiar place.
+This journey begins in a surprisingly familiar place.
 When comparing Functional Programming to Object Oriented Programming, it's tempting to take the shortcut **functions** vs. **objects**, and understandably ask: what's wrong with objects?

 <div class="message">
   This second article was originally the first in the series, if you've read it before you can <!-- skip ahead or --> read the <a href="/fun/2021/02/16/journey-to-functional-wonderland/">re-written intro article</a> instead.